marad/marad.github.io/_posts/2015-07-31-custom-java-8-collectors.md

 times.

 In terms of a collector.
-We want to collect the stream of type _X_ to single value of type _Optional<X>_.
+We want to collect the stream of type _X_ to single value of type _Optional&lt;X&gt;_.
 This value should be the most popular item.
 We use optional here because if we supply empty list then we do not have any most popular item there.
 As the accumulator type I suggest using `Map<X, Integer>` to store elements with their occurrence count.
 I'll explain this in detail later.
 So the collector generic parameters should be `Collector<X, Map<X,Integer>, Optional<X>>`